tLDP/python-tldp/README.rst

 `python-tldp` instead of `tldp` and the configuration file is marked `%config(noreplace)`.

-I know less about packaging for Debian, so this works and builds a usable Debian package which has been tested out on an Ubuntu 14.04.3 system.
+I know less about packaging for Debian.
+Relying on python-stdeb yields a working and usable Debian package which has been tested out on an Ubuntu 14.04.3 system.

 Build a DEB:::